sflemingo/KinematicsCalculator/README.md

 # KinematicsCalculator
 Calculator for solving simple physics kinematics problems

+KinematicsGUI:
+This program provides a gui for the kinematics calculator.

+KinematicsUI:
 This program takes in variables, then prints a list of the known and solved variables.
 Program also prints a short statement of the situation.